 - Health system highly ranked in Africa

 - Significant mining (gold), agricultural (cocoa), oil and gas resources

 - International financial support

-- High level of indebtedness and risk of fiscal skidding
+- High level of debt (60% commercial) and risk of fiscal slippage

 - Private sector crowded out of the local credit market by public financing needs